Legacymoz/ProcurePact/README.md

 ProcurePact is a procure-to-pay platform empowering SMEs engaged in cross-border trade with instant payments, one-click invoice-backed loans, and business intelligence to keep cash flowing and decisions smart.

+Click the link to view the demo, https://6nfnf-pqaaa-aaaab-absoq-cai.icp0.io/

 ## Table of Contents

 - [Features](#features)